rafapetter/udacity-machine-learning-capstone/capstone_proposal_template.md

 ### Problem Statement

-For this project I'm proposing to use a Quora dataset from a Kaggle competition [11], which is related to the problem of identifying duplicate setences.
+For this project I'm proposing a binary classification problem, and I am going to use the Quora dataset from a Kaggle competition [11], which is related to the problem of identifying duplicate setences.
 Quora is a question-and-answer site where questions are asked, answered, edited and organized by its community of users [12].
 The Quora motivation for releasing this dataset is that "there should be a single question page for each logically distinct question" [13].
 This type of problem is challenging because you usually can't solve it by looking at individual words.
 No single word is going to tell you whether two questions are duplicates.
 You have to look at both items together.
 And that is the main reason for choosing this problem, I believe that helping to solve this task might bring some enlightenment to other critical NLP tasks.

 The duplicate detection problem can be defined as follows: given a pair of questions q1 and q2, train a model that learns the function[14]: